More Bangladeshis found in Thailand on human trafficking route

 The discovery of the boat people, along with the detention of dozens more Rohingya last month, suggests that smuggling routes are still thriving in Thailand.

-It has been downgraded to the lowest category in the U.S. State Department's annual ranking of the world's worst human-trafficking centers.
+It has been downgraded to the lowest category in the U.S. State Department's annual ranking of the world's worst human-trafficking centres.

 The State Department demoted Thailand to its "Tier 3" category less than a month after the military seized power in a May coup, toppling the elected government of Prime Minister Yingluck Shinawatra.